arsanjani/url-shortener/README.md

 2. Edit ConnectionStrings in [appsettings.json](src/appsettings.json) file
 3. Insert your short link records in shortlink table in sql
 4. Run the project and have fun ;)

+# TODO List
+1. Modify repository layer to accept different database type
+2. Impelement admin panel so that users would register and manage thier links and statistics.